campa-consortium/pals/source/element-kinds.md

 ## NullEle Element

 Placeholder element used for bookkeeping when constructing the expanded lattice.
+`NullEle` elements will be removed from the expanded lattice.
 This element can be used as a reference element for superpositions.
 `NullEle` elements are not generally useful otherwise.